Diimoo/callosum/CONTRIBUTING.md

 - Model server
 - Background jobs

 Now, visit `http://localhost:3000` in your browser.
-You should see the Onyx onboarding wizard where you can connect your external LLM provider to Onyx.
+You should see the Callosum onboarding wizard where you can connect your external LLM provider to Callosum.

-You've successfully set up a local Onyx instance! 🏁
+You've successfully set up a local Callosum instance! 🏁

-#### Running the Onyx application in a container
+#### Running the Callosum application in a container

-You can run the full Onyx application stack from pre-built images including all external software dependencies.
+You can run the full Callosum application stack from pre-built images including all external software dependencies.

-Navigate to `onyx/deployment/docker_compose` and run:
+Navigate to `callosum/deployment/docker_compose` and run:

 ```bash
 docker compose up -d
 ```

-After Docker pulls and starts these containers, navigate to `http://localhost:3000` to use Onyx.
+After Docker pulls and starts these containers, navigate to `http://localhost:3000` to use Callosum.

-If you want to make changes to Onyx and run those changes in Docker, you can also build a local version of the Onyx container images that incorporates your changes like so:
+If you want to make changes to Callosum and run those changes in Docker, you can also build a local version of the Callosum container images that incorporates your changes like so:

 ```bash
 docker compose up -d --build